-These vanilla spice linzer cookies remind me of Jolly Jammers, only a little more delicate and refined.
+Vanilla spice linzer cookies remind me of Jolly Jammers, only a little more delicate and refined.
 Jammers were my girls’ favourite cookies growing up.
-They’d sit outside on a picnic blanket beneath the wild olive tree, soaking the smily faced rounds in cold milk.
-The childhood pleasures of milk and cookies.
+They’d sit outside on a picnic blanket in the shade of the wild olive tree, dipping smiley faced rounds in cold milk.
+The simple pleasures of childhood – milk and cookies.

 We recently started a new Bibby baking tradition, a compulsory one really, not optional.
 I expected opposition, especially from the men, but eventually I wore them down with some creative manipulation.
 For me, it was more about the magical connection of getting three generations into the kitchen than the baking itself, though the seasonal joy of holiday baking is something I look forward to every December.
 It’s messy and loud and absolutely perfect.
 This year, before the big bake off, I squeezed in solitary morning in the kitchen to make a batch jammy cookies.
 Sandwich cookies are like a buy one get one free deal and who wouldn’t want that?

 Whether you’re making cookies or biscuits, here are a couple handy tips to bear in mind before grab the rolling pin.

 - Cookies are softer and chewier than a well-baked, crisp biscuit